After Charles Wohlust’s brother-in-law dies, American Airlines agrees to refund his ticket change fees. But then it doesn’t. What should he do?

 Still, it’s no excuse for what happened to you.
-After you failed to get a response from the customer service department, you could have appealed to one of American’s executives.
+After you failed to get a response from the customer service department, you could have appealed to one of American higher-ups.
 I list their names, numbers and email addresses for the American executives on this site.
 (Related: American Airlines refunded only half of my ticket — where’s the rest?)

 I contacted American on your behalf.
 It says it emailed you in August, asking for documentation of your brother-in-law’s death, but never heard back from you.
 I would almost believe the airline, except that you sent the documents several times.
 I think it just lost your file.
 American Airlines isn’t very good with customer service.